Battle of Mantinea (418 BC)

-The First Battle of Mantinea of 418 BC was an engagement during the Peloponnesian War.
-Sparta and its allies defeated an army led by Argos and Athens.
+The first Battle of Mantinea was fought in 418 BC during the Peloponnesian War.
+In this battle, Sparta and its Peloponnesian allies defeated an allied army of Argos, Athens, Mantinea and several others.

 Background

-After the alliance between the Argives, Achaeans, Eleans, and Athens, the Spartans were defeated in the Olympic Games of 420 B.C.
-After the invasion of Epidaurus by Athens and its allies, Sparta chose to retaliate, fearing their potential alliance with Corinth.
+In 421 BC, after ten years of war, Athens and Sparta made peace; the Peace of Nicias.
+Several years later an alliance of democracies arose in the Peloponnese, threatening Sparta's hegemony over the peninsula.
+After the alliance between the Argives, Achaeans, Eleans, and Athens, the Spartans were defeated in the Olympic Games of 420 BC After the invasion of Epidaurus by Athens and its allies, Sparta chose to retaliate, fearing their potential alliance with Corinth.
 The army that was amassed was, according to Thucydides, "the best army ever assembled in Greece to that time".
-The Spartan king Agis (son of Archidamus) concluded the first campaign with a truce, without explaining his actions to the army or his allies.
+The Spartan king Agis concluded the first campaign with a truce, without explaining his actions to the army or his allies.
 Soon after the Argives denounced the truce and resumed the war, capturing the key town of Orchomenus.
-As a result, Spartans directed their focus towards Agis, who avoided a 100,000 drachmas fine and the destruction of his house.
-Agis managed to forestall the punishment, promising to redeem himself with a victory elsewhere.
-The ephors consented but placed Agis under the supervision of ten advisors, called symbouloi, whose consent was required for whatever military action he wished to take.
+As a result, Spartans directed their anger towards Agis, who avoided a 10,000 drachmas fine and the destruction of his house, by promising to redeem himself with a victory.
+The ephors placed Agis under the supervision of ten symbouloi (advisers), whose consent was required for whatever military action he wished to take.

 Prelude

 Late in 418, the Argives and their allies marched against Tegea, where a faction was prepared to turn the city over to the Argive alliance.
 Tegea controlled the exit from Laconia.
 Enemy control of the town would mean that the Spartans would be unable to move out of their home city and would result in the demise of the Peloponnesian coalition that fought the Archidamian War.

-Agis marched the whole of the Spartan army, together with the neodamodeis and everyone who was able to fight in Sparta into Tegea where he was joined by his allies from Arcadia.
+Agis marched the whole of the Spartan army, including neodamodes and everyone who was able to fight in Sparta into Tegea where he was joined by his allies from Arcadia.
 Agis sent for help from his northern allies, Corinth, Boeotia, Phocis, and Locris.
-However, the northern army could not arrive quickly at the scene, as they had not expected the call and would have to pass through enemy territory (Argos and Orchomenus).
+However, the northern army could not arrive at the scene in time, as they had not expected the call and would have to pass through enemy territory (Argos and Orchomenus).
 On the whole, the army of the allies of Sparta would have numbered around 9,000 hoplites.

-In the meantime, the Eleans attacked Lepreum, a contested border town with Sparta.
-They chose to withdraw their contingent of 3,000 hoplites.
+In the meantime, the Eleans wanted to attack Lepreum, a contested border town with Sparta.
+They chose to withdraw their contingent of 3,000 hoplites and march for Lepreum.
 Agis took advantage of the withdrawal and sent a sixth of his army, with the youngest and the oldest hoplites home to guard Sparta proper.
 They were called back soon after, as Agis or the symbouloi realized that the Eleans would soon be back on the side of the Argives, but did not arrive in time for the battle.